• Recipes

 Begin by adding 2 to 3 tablespoons of butter and 2 teaspoons of minced garlic to a small to a medium-sized pot.
 Once the butter melts and the garlic smells almost sweet, toasty, add in the shrimp.
 Make sure your shrimp are de-veined.

-Cooking shrimp in butter and garlic
+cooking shrimp in butter and garlic

 STEP #2